denesgarda/ProjectBloodMoon/README.md

 Then the file should run without problems.
 ## For Linux users
-If you're using Linux, then you probably know how to run a .jar file, or just run start_on_linux.sh.
+If you're using Linux, then you probably know how to run a .sh file...